LambdaFanatics/scala-workshop-stocks-rest/PITCHME.md

 ```

 #VSLIDE
-### Comparison
+#### Comparison

-Let's forget for a moment the amount of code written.

-- It describes the meaning of the expressions of the language (just like in mathematics)

-- The first example describes the operations that the compiler should do in order to execute the functions.
+- The first program describes the operations that the compiler must do in order to execute the functions.
+- The second describes the meaning of the expressions of the language (just like in mathematics).

-#### The programs are equivalent but solve the problem using different tools.
+__The programs are equivalent but solve the problem using different tools.__
-#### The second program is using a pure functional approach.
+__The second program is using a pure functional approach.__

 #VSLIDE

-### Conclusion
+#### Conclusion
 Denotational semantics may seem strange but are closer to the way we think.

 That means that is easier for us to infer the execution result of program.

 Moreover, they are more precise.

-### Denotational semantics desctibe a problem in a higher level and leave the compiler do the hard work for us.
+__Denotational semantics describe a problem in a higher level of abstraction
+and leave the compiler do the hard work for us.__

 BTW: The second program is written in haskell.

----
-The end
+#### Some more rhetorical questions.
+If we were meaning simple function composition.
+Why java forces us to use classes?

+Functions must be parts of objects?

+What exactly do the objects model?

+If we need to compose a third function h of type (int -> String) how would our
+programs be altered?

+#HSLIDE

+####Thank you!

+__Q & A__